Kialo requires cookies to work correctly.

 False accusations of sexual assault can be used as a weapon to denigrate people.

 Sexual assault and other sexual abuses are mostly unrelated to authority.
-These actions has no bearing on one's ability to run a business or a hold a political position.
+These actions have no bearing on one's ability to run a business or a hold a political position.

 #timesup: Should individuals credibly accused of sexual assault or harassment be fired from positions of authority?